Router Security WiFi Encryption Website by

 Improvement 2: WPA3 adds Perfect Forward Secrecy (PFS or FS).
 To illustrate what this means, assume that bad guys captured all your Wi-Fi transmissions on Monday and learned your password on Tuesday.
 Without Perfect Forward Secrecy they could read the saved transmissions from Monday.
 With it, they can not.
 Here again, a sufficiently long WPA2 password offers protection from brute force attacks.
 However, if someone gives out the Wi-Fi password, then Forward Secrecy is nice to have, assuming you are important enough for bad guys to hang out near your home and record all the Wi-Fi traffic.

 Improvement 3: WPA3 has a more secure alternative to WPS.
 But, the millions of existing devices that depend on WPS are not going to vanish in an instant.
 So, WPS still needs to be supported.
 And, many routers that only offer WPA2 do let you disable WPS.
 Better yet, some WPA2 routers do not even support WPS at all.
 The WPS replacement is called Wi-Fi Easy Connect and, like WPS, it is meant for wireless devices that have no screen or keyboard (typically IoT).
 As with everything nowadays, it depends on a smartphone.
 You scan a QR code on the router, then scan a QR code on the IoT device and it's on your network.
+Like WPS, Easy Connect is a back door.
+That is, devices using it stay connected to the network even if the SSID and/or password is changed.
 I don't know how it works when the router is creating multiple Wi-Fi networks.
 I would not trust this for quite a while.
 New software protocols from the Wi-Fi Alliance are best avoided.
 Their history is one of very poor design.
 WPA3 itself, is their fourth crack at over-the-air encryption.
-Easy Connect may turn out to be very secure, but to me, the jury will be out for a couple years.
+And, it may never take off, we'll see.

 - - - - -